 Orthopedic surgery can help pets who suffer from joint problems, torn ligaments, broken bones, and even help correct congenital problems.
-Orthopedic surgery can also include dewclaw and front declaw (onychectomy).
+Orthopedic surgery can also include dewclaw removal.

 Orthopedic surgery treats bones, joints, ligaments, and muscles—areas in which your pet may feel pain in from a variety of conditions.
-Orthopedic surgery can also include dewclaw removal and front declaw.
+Orthopedic surgery can also include dewclaw removal.

 After taking a complete history, performing a physical exam, and performing necessary diagnostics, such as radiographs, your veterinarian may recommend your pet have an orthopedic surgery.
 We will work closely with you to decide what is best for your pet, whether that is performing surgery in our hospital or referring you and your pet to a specialty practice in the event your pet requires specialized surgical care.
 We do everything possible to keep your pet safe and comfortable before, during, and after surgery.

 Orthopedic surgery can help animals who suffer from joint problems, torn ligaments, broken bones, and can even help correct congenital problems.
 Most orthopedic surgery is focused around the cranial cruciate ligament (CCL), sometimes referred to as the Anterior Cruciate Ligament (ACL).
-Orthopedic surgery can also include dewclaw removal and front declaw surgery.
-Front declaws are only performed after a one-on-one consultation with your veterinarian and after careful consideration of all options.
+Orthopedic surgery can also include dewclaw removal.

 Pay attention to the way your pet is moving around, any unusual changes may mean they have an orthopedic condition.

 Typical symptoms of an orthopedic disorder include difficulty getting up, favoring a leg intermittently when walking, limping - swelling in the leg, stiffness or decreased activity level.
 If you notice any of these problems, you should take your pet to our facility for an examination.